 As the only deaf student in his high school, Alexander overcame the enormous hurdles and challenges he faced.
 He immersed himself in a demanding college preparatory program, and by consistently doing honors-level work, he graduated fifth in his class.
 In recognition of his academic achievements, he was inducted into the Hadley Chapter of the Pro Merito Honor Society during his junior year and later became vice president of the chapter.

 In addition to his studies, he played basketball and participated in many other extracurricular activities.
 He was a class officer in both his junior and senior years, and also active in the school's Mock Trial Team, where he had one of the highest individual scores.
-He volunteered his time on the Environmental Committee which is responsible for getting the school's waste paper recycled, and participated in Boys' State in Boston as a representative of his school.
+He volunteered his time on the Environmental Committee, which was responsible for getting the school's waste paper recycled, and participated in Boys' State in Boston as a representative of his school.

-His teachers describe him as mature, self-confident, diligent, responsible, polite, conscientious, and insightful.
+His teachers described him as mature, self-confident, diligent, responsible, polite, conscientious, and insightful.
 Friendly and outgoing, he helped other students both in and out of class, and was popular with classmates as well as school staff.